-Angelina Jolie returns badder than ever in Maleficent: Mistress of Evil, the sequel to the 2014 fantasy adventure.
+Angelina Jolie and her magnificent cheekbones return in Maleficent: Mistress of Evil, the sequel to Disney’s 2014 fantasy adventure.

 In a traditional fairy tale world where good and bad are usually simplistically drawn, Maleficent threw a fresh spin on the age-old question of what defines a villain?
 And, of course, those cheekbones, gorgeous horns and wings and glittering eyes.